-Clay can have a healing power.
+Clay has a healing power.

 Classes are taught by Christina Osheim at her studio in Woolen Mills.
 She is a Charlottesville native and cemented her passion for art and clay while a teenager, taking classes from Karen Shea Silverman and ceramics at PVCC.
 She returned to Charlottesville after receiving her B.A. from St Olaf, a post-baccalaureate from RISD, a M.F.A. from Cranbrook Academy of Art, one of the nation's leading graduate schools of architecture, art and design.
 She also spent 3 years as an associate artist at The Clay Studio in Philadelphia, was a resident artist at Red Dirt Studios in Washington D.C. and taught at VCU.